sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 	- 5: generation (AWS improves them over time)
 	- 2xlarge: size within the instance class
 ## EC2 Instance Types - General Purpose
-- Great for a diversity of workloads such as web servers or code repositories
+- Great for a **diversity of workloads** such as web servers or code repositories
-- Balance between:
+- Balance between: Compute, Memory and Networking
-	- Compute
-	- Memory
-	- Networking
 - In the course, we will be using the t2.micro which is a General Purpose EC2 instance

 ## EC2 Instance Types - Compute Optimized
-- Great for compute-intensive tasks that require high performance processors:
+- Great for **compute-intensive tasks** that require **high performance processors**:
 	- Batch processing workloads
 	- Media transcoding
 	- High performance web servers